AcceSpeed/versus-smashing/README.md

 # Versus Smashing
 3D multiplayer fighting game

-Made by Mouquin Vincent & Pombo Dias Miguel
+Made by AcceSpeed and Ardgevald

 started the 29.01.15